keplerlab/enhant/docs/source/parts_of_enhant.rst

 engagement and sentiment in the Power mode.
 The zip file generated in the power mode can be provided to the analysis CLI service to generate an output zip file which would have engagement and sentiment metrics.
+If you want to read more about current NLP analyzers avalible in enhant CLI, you can read more :ref:`current-nlp-analyzers`.

 enhan(t) Data Viewer
 ----------------------------